moinakg/pcompress/README.md

        adapt2 - Adaptive mode which includes ppmd and lzma.
 This requires more memory than adapt mode, is slower and potentially gives the best compression.
+       none   - No compression.
+This is only meaningful with -D and -E so Dedupe can be done for post-processing with an external utility.
        <chunk_size> - This can be in bytes or can use the following suffixes:
                 g - Gigabyte, m - Megabyte, k - Kilobyte.
                 Larger chunks produce better compression at the cost of memory.